rampus-bit/cascade/README.md

 * [Visual Studio Theme Support](https://code.visualstudio.com/docs/getstarted/themes)

 ## About
 Hello, for those of you who are curious, I'm Alden, a 17 year old Canadian developer.
 One day I decided to make a theme, and I came up with this.
-I personally like it quite a bit, and i'm going to be editing it accordingly.
+I personally like it quite a bit, and I'm going to edit it accordingly.
 More variations are to come, but in time.
 Thank you for downloading if applicable, Cya.